 Plastic never bio-degrades so every piece ever made lasts forever!
 Massive quantities of disposable plastic pose a serious threat to our health and future generations, but we can make a huge difference if we come together and act now.

 Plastic pollution is one of the biggest problems we face as a species.
 Petroleum based plastics pollute the air, water, and food we need to survive.
 The Plastic Free Challenge is an effort to demonstrate to the world that we do not need to rely on disposable plastics.
 Take the challenge by refusing single-use plastics, knowing that you are acting as a positive example and influence to others.

 We ask you to document and share your personal experience of refusing single use plastics, and your use of earth friendly alternatives instead.
 These experiences, documented with photos, videos, art pieces, music, and other creative means, will be shared on our Facebook, Twitter, and Instagram pages.

-If you are a Musician or Artist and want to create content for this event to be displayed and promoted please review the Green Musicians and Artists page or email us at firstname.lastname@example.org.
+If you are a Musician or Artist and want to create content for this campaign to be displayed and promoted please review the Green Musicians and Artists page or email us at firstname.lastname@example.org.

 Thank you for standing with us.
 Let’s lead by example and show the world what sustainable living looks like.